-All write accesses to the M29F040 go to the P/E.C. which decodes them as commands.
-These commands are used to put the M29F040 into various modes, which are:
+All write accesses to the M29F400 go to the P/E.C. which decodes them as commands.
+These commands are used to put the M29F400 into various modes, which are:

 - 1. Read Array - 2.
 Auto Select - 3.
 Program/Erase - 4.
-Erase Suspend - The Read Array mode is the reset state of the M29F040.
+Erase Suspend - The Read Array mode is the reset state of the M29F400.
 In this mode the device behaves as a ROM.
 A read cycle outputs the data stored at the specified address on the data bus. - The Auto Select mode allows the user to read the Electronic Signature and Block Protection Status of the device.
-The electronic signatures (manufacturer and device codes) or the block protection status are accessed by reading different addresses whilst in the Auto Select mode. - During the Program/Erase mode of the M29F040 a read cycle will output the Status Register of the P/E.C.
-The Status Register contains valuable information about the program or erase operation which is happening or has finished. - During an erase cycle the M29F040 can be temporarily placed in Erase Suspend mode.
+The electronic signatures (manufacturer and device codes) or the block protection status are accessed by reading different addresses whilst in the Auto Select mode. - During the Program/Erase mode of the M29F400 a read cycle will output the Status Register of the P/E.C.
+The Status Register contains valuable information about the program or erase operation which is happening or has finished. - During an erase cycle the M29F400 can be temporarily placed in Erase Suspend mode.
 In this mode the blocks not being erased may be read as if in the Read Array mode.
-This allows the user to access information stored in the device immediately rather than waiting until the erase completes, typically 1.0s for block erases on the M29F040 or 1.5s on the M29W040.
+This allows the user to access information stored in the device immediately rather than waiting until the erase completes, typically 1.0s for block erases.

-The Instructions Table of the M29F040 Data Sheet describes the sequence of Command Bytes and the respective addresses which need to be written to the P/E.C. to change mode.
+The Instructions Table of the M29F400 Data Sheet describes the sequence of Command Bytes and the respective addresses which need to be written to the P/E.C. to change mode.
+Note that the instructions depend on whether the device is accessed in 8 bit or 16 bit mode.

 To change between modes write accesses to the specified addresses with the correct data are required.
-For example entering the program/erase mode and programming 65h to the address 03E2h requires the user to write the following sequence (in C):
+For example, using 16 bit mode entering the program/erase mode and programming 9465h to the address 03E2h requires the user to write the following sequence (in C):

+'''

-''' (unsigned char)(0x5555) = 0xAA;
+(unsigned int)(0x5555) = 0x00AA;

+'''